 - ensuring access to audio material and meetings for students with sensory impairments, including the use of interpreters

-- ensuring access to visual material and documents for students with visual impairments or dyslexia, including providing printed materials in accessible formats
+- ensuring access to visual material and documents for students with visual impairments or dyslexia, including providing printed and digital materials in accessible formats

 - ensuring placements are appropriate for students with mental health problems or who experience fatigue

 - clarifying arrangements for support workers who may accompany students (sign language interpreters, personal assistants)

 - ensuring ongoing support for those students who may need it through visits or telephone calls, particularly at the start of the placement

 - ensuring access to relevant workplace induction information including relevant HR processes, health and safety information, and key contacts.